plusserver/docs/content/en/dedicated-server/management.md

 dpkg -i ssacli.deb
 ```

-### Configure raid
+### Configure RAID

 To configure the RAID, the identifier of the unassigned SSDs must be determined.
-This is done using the command `ssacli ctrl slot=0 pd all show`, the output then looks like this, for example:
+This is done using the command `ssacli ctrl slot=0 pd all show`, ant the output looks like this, for example:

 ```bash
 ssacli ctrl slot=0 pd all show